-The Company maintains the 2006 Equity Incentive Plan and the 2001 Equity Incentive Plan pursuant to which grants may be made to the Company's executive officers.
-The following table sets forth information regarding all such incentive plan awards that were made to the named executive officers in 2006.
-The information supplements the dollar value disclosure of options in the Summary Compensation Table by providing additional details about such awards.
-No other equity incentive awards were granted to the named executive officers in 2006.
+We maintain the 2006 Equity Incentive Plan and the 2001 Equity Incentive Plan pursuant to which grants may be made to our executive officers.
+The following table sets forth information regarding all such incentive plan awards that were made to the named executive officers in 2007.
+No equity incentive awards were granted to the named executive officers in 2007.